AkumaNZ/ChessBotPy/README.md

 Now you need to download an engine.
 I recommend downloading the latest version of Stockfish from:
 https://blog.abrok.eu/stockfish-dev-builds-faq/

+You can also look into Lc0: https://blog.lczero.org/play/quickstart/

 Make sure to get a version that works with your machine.
 You can also use other UCI based engines.

 Install the engine to a folder called `engine` and name the file `stockfish.exe` in the project root directory

 Now you can run the python script with `python python\main.py`

-**If your engine is not in a folder called engine in the root directory or the name is not `stockfish.exe`, you need to setup the path in the settings.ini file**
+**If your engine is not in a folder called engine in the root directory or the name is not `stockfish.exe`,**

-Later the engine path can also be set in the web client GUI, once you can get the program running.
+**you need to setup the path in the settings.ini file or modify it in the GUI after running the program and starting a game**

 **Linux:**